The open source Git project just released Git 2.17.0, with features and

 commits are snapshots of the tree, an object may appear in many commits:

-it may get introduced in commit A, then persist in commit B that
+it may get introduced in commit A

-only touches another file, and then finally go away in commit C.
+only touches another file, and then finally go away in commit C

 Likewise, an object may appear at multiple paths if it’s renamed or